dev-techguy/JumpStart/README.md

-JumpStart is a mobile vehicle expert system
-JumpStart powered and Developed By http://tecksolke.com/
+JumpStart is a mobile vehicle expert system, powered and Developed By http://tecksolke.com/